-NOTE: See your operating system documentation for additional details on SNMP configuration.
+NOTE: For additional details on SNMP configuration, see the operating system documentation.

 SNMP Agent Access Control Configuration

 The management information base (MIB) branch implemented by Server Administrator is identified by the Object Identifier (OID) 1.3.6.1.4.1.674.
 Management applications must have access to this branch of the MIB tree to manage systems running Server Administrator.